RobertHerhold/BLWarps/README.md

 * `/warp delete <warp name>`
  * Delete the warp with name `warp name`.
 * `/warp list`
- * List all of the currently saved warps.
-Optionally, specify a `page number`.
+ * List all of the currently active warps.
  * Only the warps that the `CommandSource` has permission to use will be displayed to them
 * `/warp info <warp name>`
  * Displays information about the specified warp